fireundubh/playwithfire/fallout4/mods/auto-loot/documentation.md

 * **Send to player:** Looted items are activated by an off-stage actor who transfers those items to the player.
 Off-stage actors must act as middlemen to avoid an engine issue.
 * **Send to workshop:** Looted items are activated by an off-stage actor who transfers those items to a workshop.
 The destination workshop defaults to Sanctuary Hills.

+**Note:** The All rule is not an override; the All rule is a convenient bulk operation that toggles all rules to either "send to player" or "send to workshop."

 ### Ownership

 The Ownership submenu allows you to control whether Auto Loot obeys locks and item/container ownership.